-So, COVID-19 has officially hit our shores, and you’re now in self-isolation.
+So, COVID-19 rages on, and you’re now in self-isolation.
 Cool!
 The ol’ NBN is running like a dream, you’ve stockpiled 21,576 rolls of toilet paper, a couple of kilos of hand sanitiser, and enough pasta to feed a small country.
 Now what?

 Well, being stuck within the confines of your home is not so easy.
 Not only can it have a massive impact on your physical health, but self-isolation and social distancing can also have a profound effect on your psychological health and overall wellness.